jorenham/Lmo/README.md

 - Fast estimation of L-*co*moment matrices from your multidimensional data.
 - A fully non-parametric `scipy.stats`-like distribution, `lmo.l_rv`.
   It's very efficient, robust, fast, and requires only some L-mo's!
-- Exact (co)variance structure of the L-moment estimates.
+- Exact (co)variance structure of the sample- and population L-moments.
 - Complete [docs](https://jorenham.github.io/lmo/), including overly
   complex $\TeX$ spaghetti equations.
 - Clean Pythonic syntax for ease of use.